VaibhavDayal/HATE-SPEECH-DETECTION-ON-TWITTER/README.md

 - STEPS -

-- First of all run All the python files which is stored in *FEATURE ENGINEERING SCRIPS* folder .
+- First of all run All the python files which is stored in *FEATURE ENGINEERING SCRIPTS* folder .

 - After Executing all the Python Files GO for the Next Step .